 “Nobody said, ‘Now, there will be innocent civilians there,'” Calley wrote in his memoir, Lieutenant Calley: His Own Story.
 “It was drummed into us, ‘Be sharp!
 On guard!
 As soon as you think these people won’t kill you, ZAP!
 In combat, you haven’t friends!
 You have enemies!’
 Over and over at OCS we heard this and I told myself, I’ll act as if I’m never secure.
 As if everyone in Vietnam would do me in.
 As if everyone’s bad.”

 After an uneventful couple of weeks, Charlie Company was attached to Task Force Barker, named after its commander, Lieutenant Colonel Frank Barker.

 Barker had orders to seek out and destroy the Viet Cong 48th Local Force Battalion.
 The 48th was an unusually effective — and maddeningly elusive — unit.
-Throughout February 1968 and into March, their booby traps and mines terrorized the Americans.
+Throughout February 1968 and into March, their booby traps and mines terrorized American forces.